-- Extra Virgin Olive Oil, Evoo, 3 tbsp
+- Extra Virgin Olive Oil (EVOO), 3 tablespoons

 - salt, to taste

-In a large bowl pour the wine together with the cloves, then the crushed black peppercorns, chopped sage leaves, a chopped bay leaf and the rosemary sprig.
-Dip the pieces of meat, cover with transparent film and leave to marinate for 4 hours, not in the fridge.
+In a large bowl pour the wine together with the cloves, the crushed black peppercorns, chopped sage leaves, bay leaves and rosemary sprig.
+Dip the meat chunks, cover with transparent film and leave to marinate for 4 hours, not in the fridge.

-After marinating time, drain and dry the pieces of meat, then flour them.
-In a small saucepan heat the Barolo wine with all its aromas, and keep it warm but not boiling, filter it only when you pour it on the meat.
+After this time, drain and dry the meat and slightly flour it.
+In a small saucepan heat the Barolo wine with all aromas, keep it warm but not boiling, filter it only at the end.

-During cooking, the seasoning may shrink a bit, add just a ladle (or maybe a couple) of hot broth.
+During cooking, the meat may dry a bit, add just a ladle or a couple of hot stock.

-When cooked, season with a pinch of freshly ground pepper, remove from the heat and leave to rest for about minutes.
-Serve.
+Season with a pinch of freshly ground pepper, remove from the heat, leave few minutes before serving.